v49-vc/v49-homepage/README.md

 ## Develop locally

-To start the development server with an API proxy to the pre-production environment:
+To start the development server:

 ```bash
 pnpm dev